yogibear-sr/srehan-mt-fuji-IaC/README.md

 7) save the mount-fuji.tf file and exit

 ### Building the instance

+After downloading the code from git , initialise terraform as follows (to download the plugins and providers)

+terraform init

-First check the validity of the terraform files as follows terraform validate
+Next check validity of the terraform file(s) , mount-fuji.tf as follows

+terraform validate

 If this comes back clean you can continue